 Most of the unseen footage that exists is made up of things that you wouldn’t want to see even if you could.
-Suicides, torture, rape, and murder aren’t exactly things that the regular viewer is clamoring to see on an everyday basis, so maybe it’s for the best if the world is never able to see the full week-long video that the Craigslist Killer filmed, or Armin Mewes' attempt at cooking dinner.
+These horrible acts and events aren’t exactly things that the regular viewer is clamoring to see on an everyday basis, so maybe it’s for the best if the world is never able to see the full week-long video that the Craigslist Killer filmed, or Armin Meiwes' attempt at cooking dinner.
 Judge for yourself while you read about these horrifying videos that exist somewhere, but that you’ll never see.

-Since the release of two films about Christine Chubbuck in 2016, gorehounds across the Internet have been trying to find footage of her 1974 on-air suicide.
-It was believed that the original footage of Chubbuck's death had been destroyed, but in 2016, Mollie Nelson, the widow of Chubbuck's old station manager, confirmed that a cassette of the suicide existed and had been left to her by her deceased husband.
+Since the release of two films about Christine Chubbuck in 2016, gore hounds across the internet have been trying to find footage of her taking her own life on air in 1974.
+It was believed that the original footage of Chubbuck's passing had been destroyed, but in 2016, Mollie Nelson, the widow of Chubbuck's old station manager, confirmed that a cassette of the incident existed and had been left to her by her late husband.

-Chubbuck's suicide played out like a real-life version of Videodrome, with Chubbuck speaking into camera following a news report and saying: “In keeping with Channel 40’s policy of bringing you the latest in blood and guts and in living color, you are going to see another first - an attempted suicide.”
+Chubbuck's final moments played out like a real-life version of Videodrome, with Chubbuck speaking into the camera following a news report and saying, “In keeping with Channel 40’s policy of bringing you the latest in blood and guts and in living color, you are going to see another first - an attempted suicide.”

-Then she pulls out a .38 caliber hand gun and shoots herself in the head.
+Then she pulls out a .38 caliber side arm and fires at herself.